S-Abhishekk/Stock-Portfolio-Analyser/README.md

-# 📈 StockSensE – Intelligent Stock Analysis & Forecasting Engine
+# 📈 StockSense – Intelligent Stock Analysis & Forecasting Engine

 StockSensE is an intelligent, open-source platform designed to simplify and enhance stock market analysis using cutting-edge machine learning and financial modeling.
 It empowers retail investors, data scientists, and fintech developers to gain meaningful insights, visualize stock performance, and forecast trends using clean, structured financial data.